2026

 Mark Dugan, Overland Park

-Mark is serving his fourth year on the Friends of the Kaw Board and his second year as President.
+Mark has been serving on the FOK Board since 2016.
 His interest in the Kansas River and other waters arose from his time in Washington, D.C. litigating citizen suits under the Clean Water Act.
 He now practices law in Overland Park, doing mostly employment and wage law, but also keeping up an environmental law practice.
 He has also served on the boards of Mainstream Coalition’s Political Action Committee, St. Andrew Christian Church, and the Kansas City Worker Justice Center.
 He loves to drive around beautiful eastern Kansas and feels just a little guilty about burning the gasoline.
 He has two sons and a mischievous beagle, and he lives in Overland Park.

 Lisa Grossman, Lawrence